 In addition, in subjects like Global Politics, you can refer to academic theories to support your assertions – establishing why these theories are useful, and relating them to the question and examples you are using.
 Relating these to practical examples demonstrates that you understand the foundations of these theories and their implications in the wider world.
 For instance, using critical and foundational theories in Global Politics is a useful way to include both theoretical and critical analysis, as critical theories like cultural Marxism were developed in direct response to the real-world pitfalls of foundational theories.

 Similarly, demonstrating the link between a theory and your specific case, in a subject like Business Management, shows that you can relate theory to a real world scenario.
-You demonstrate a clear understanding about what impact theories have in practice, in terms of their impacts on profits and the wider balance sheet.
-Additionally, it may be possible in subjects such as Business Management and Psychology to link examples to more than one area.
-This will mean you can condense your revision to a few key case studies that you know well.
+You demonstrate a clear understanding about what impact theories have in practice, by outlining their impacts across the balance sheet.
+Additionally, it may be possible in subjects such as Business Management and Psychology to link examples to more than one area, meaning you can condense your revision to a few key case studies that you know well.

 Having relevant examples to use enables you to demonstrate multiple perspectives on the question – another key skill for group 3 essay questions.
 For instance, an Economics essay discussing the question:

 Evaluate the use of fiscal policy in a time of economic crisis